 Some abbreviations are capitalised.
 Some are lower case.
-Some with points always, some without them.
+Others use points always, some without them.
 Abbreviations are used, frequently, by those who know what they mean but for the reader, is it clear?
 Do those abbreviations need expanding and explaining?
 This, another charity shop find, has been invaluable when expert authors get a little TLA-heavy!

 (TLA = Three Letter Acronym)

 These are the books that practically live on my desk they get used so often.
 But, as an editor and proofreader, I will use a variety of other tools.
 These include:

 This is a great website for searching through all of the Oxford Reference’s library.
 In the past, I’ve had to use a range of books, from A Dictionary of Buddhism to the Oxford Dictionary of Dance.
 And, of course, a number of the different English language dictionaries published by Oxford.

 All this is included in my local library subscription, so it is well worth checking to see if your library also subscribes.
 There’s lots to be discovered on Oxford Reference and I’m waiting for the day to use the A-Z of Plastic Surgery!